 You aren’t the first!
 Starting a church can be a huge task, one that’s almost impossible to take on all by yourself.
 Churches require a team to get off the ground, so be sure you have a group you trust to dive into this process with.

 No matter what, you’re not in this alone.
 There is a network of other churches, nonprofit professionals, and resources out there to help you along the way.
-Also, in this article, we’ll walk you through the steps it takes to legally establish your new church.
-Here’s what you should expect to take away –
+Also, in this article, we’ll walk you through the steps it takes to legally start your new church.

 When you’re ready to start fundraising, all of us at Donorbox will be here for you, too.
 We try to make your work starting a new church as easy as possible by offering comprehensive, easy-to-use fundraising tools to help you make the most of your fundraising efforts.
 Read on to learn more about how to legally start your church.